Naoki-Otani/FROSTmon_localPC/README.md

 config/config.env
 ```

-This file contains **file paths used on KEKCC**.
+This file contains **file paths and environment settings used by FROSTmon**, including:

+- Paths on **KEKCC** used by `figs_sync.sh`
+- Paths on **scbn** and **KEKCC (bsd)** used by `qsd_sync.sh`
+- Local directories on the DAQ node

-You must update all KEKCC-specific paths in `config.env` so that they point to
+You must update all machine-specific paths in `config.env` so that they point to
-the correct directories on the local machine before starting the dispatcher
+the correct directories before starting the dispatcher scripts or enabling the
-scripts.
-If the KEKCC paths are left unchanged, the monitoring and dispatcher jobs will
+cron jobs.
+If these paths are left unchanged, the monitoring, dispatcher, and
-fail to locate input/output files.
+sync jobs will fail to locate input/output files.

 ## Checking Running Dispatcher Processes